Child benefit: Family allowance

 If the child misses more than 50 school hours without permission, the family allowance will be suspended until the child re-fulfills his/her school attendance obligation properly.
 In the case of pre-school age children, family allowance will be suspended in case of an unjustified absence exceeding 20 days of education.

-According to some sources the government plans to raise the child benefit.
-However, there has been no official declaration on the issue.
+The government has no plans to raise child benefit, but the amount of the tax benefit will be doubled by 2026.

 Family tax benefit

 The other one is called family tax benefit (családi adókedvezmény) which is a tax reduction for families according to the number of children living in the household.
 Its amount can be maximal 10,000 HUF for parents with one child, 15,000 HUF for parents with two children and 33,000 HUF for parents with three or more children per month.
 There are no differences between single and double households or between families with one or two parents employed.